Mainakdeb/moa-classification/README.md

   * Exact Match Ratio
   * Top-k Error

  * If we want to blend non nn models, we have to scale all outputs for a consistent loss metric, so we could replace `nn.BCEWithLogitsLoss()` with `nn.BCELoss()` and add `torch.sigmoid` layer in the end to map everything between [`0,1]`.
 And for the non nn model, we can use `np.interp` for a nice mapping
+ * Use the log loss as given by yirun zhang with the 1e-15 clipping

 ## Needs urgent fix
 * Inconsistent validation losses on the same validation set with `model.eval()` possibly because we load it with `shuffle = True`